A First Look at the Security Issues in the Model Context Protocol Ecosystem: Registry-Level Issues in MCP Distribution

-The first issue lies in the lack of review for submitted servers, which are often either entirely unvetted or inadequately examined.
-On decentralized MCP registries, each server must include a link to its actual server files, as the registry only serves as an index and does not host any content.
-Without a proper vetting mechanism, these submitted servers might become completely unusable.
-On centralized MCP registries, the submitted server might be empty with no provided tools.
+In decentralized MCP registries, each server must include a link to its actual server files, as the registry only serves as an index.
+Without a proper vetting mechanism, submitted servers may be incomplete.
+The lack of such mechanisms can also lead to credential leakage (e.g., GitHub tokens), potentially resulting in server hijacking or compromise.

-In addition, the registry \textit{mcp.so} provides server configuration examples (i.e., server configs) to help users set up servers.
-However, due to the carelessness of server owners, these configurations might include sensitive credentials required for servers.
-In the absence of a proper vetting mechanism, such exposures can lead to credential leakage (e.g., GitHub tokens), resulting in server hijacking or compromise.